 Every month, we charge you and the Laka collective of cyclists the cost of claims submitted for the previous month.
 To make sure everyone pays a fair amount, we calculate the total cost of your bike and gear - the more valuable your bike and accessories, the higher your share.

 However, no matter how much the claims increase, we will never charge more than your personal cap - which is stated before you take out insurance with us.
 Fewer claims mean lower monthly outgoing for all members of the Laka collective.

 Each month, we’ll send you a monthly overview that provides a detailed explanation of how we calculate your share so that you get a transparent breakdown of costs.

 There are few things more freeing than grabbing your bike and going wherever you desire.
 The obvious health benefits associated with cycling are a massive bonus, too.
 But having peace of mind is just as important, which is why you should cover yourself from theft and damage when using your bike.

-We’re putting the UK’s cycling family first with our community-based structure.
-The result is fairer and more affordable insurance for your bike and gear.
+We’re putting the UK’s cycling family first with our collective-based structure.
+The result is fairer and more affordable insurance for your bike and gear